FIN3109 Managing Financial Institutions

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

 - Four online quizzes will be conducted during the semester.
-These will occur during weeks 4, 9, 12 and 15.
 Further details will be provided on the course Study Desk.

 Important assessment information